pajhiwo/python_help/Design_patterns.md

 Is a creation method, which create objects from concrete classes, but return them as objects of abstract type or interface (class to create different types of objects).
-Fores thereation of oct to or thr a common facorcs Factory Method should be used in every situation where an application (client) depends on an interface (product) to perform a task and there are multiple concrete implementations of that interfac
+Fores thereation of oct to or thr a common facorcs Factory Method should be used in every situation where an application (client) depends on an interface (product) to perform a task and there are multiple concrete implementations of that interface

 Resources:
 [Link](https://python-3-patterns-idioms-test.readthedocs.io/en/latest/Factory.html)